Pearl Witherington: Honours

 After the war, Witherington was recommended for the Military Cross, but as a woman, she was ineligible and instead was offered a Member of the Order of the British Empire (MBE) in the Civil Division.
 Witherington rejected the medal with an icy note pointing out that "there was nothing remotely 'civil' about what I did.
 I didn't sit behind a desk all day".
 She accepted a military MBE and many years later was advanced to Commander of the Order of the British Empire (CBE).
-She was also a recipient of the Legion of Honour.
+She was also a recipient of the Legion of Honour, Croix de Guerre and Resistance Medal.

 In April 2006, age 92, after a six-decade wait, Witherington was awarded her parachute wings, which she considered a greater honour than either the MBE or the CBE.
 She had completed three training parachute jumps, with the fourth operational.
 "But the chaps did four training jumps, and the fifth was operational – and you only got your wings after a total of five jumps", Witherington said.
 "So I was not entitled – and for 63 years I have been moaning to anybody who would listen because I thought it was an injustice."